Bat Removal New Port Richey

 New Port Richey Bat Removal

-Bats are night-flying creatures so they will likely be visible at night.
+Bats are nocturnal creatures, so you’ll likely spot them flying around your home at night.
 It can be quite disturbing to see bats flying around your home if they are living in your attic, walls or leaving droppings.
 Plus, they carry diseases that could potentially hurt people and spread through their waste products, like bat guano.

 Once you’ve confirmed a bat problem, it’s time to call for help from experts; if left untreated, these animals can cause serious damage and pose health risks.
-Although bats look harmless, their guano can be full of harmful spores.
-This infection can cause histoplasmosis.
-It is a condition that often causes flu-like symptoms and worsens over time.
+Bats may look harmless, but their guano is full of dangerous spores that can lead to histoplasmosis – an infection that often leads to flu-like symptoms at first with more severe respiratory issues later on down the road.
 AAAC Wildlife Removal can help you with any questions or concerns about bat control.

 Bat Extermination vs. Bat Removal